 U.S. Strategies

-We renovate and reposition older “Class B” and “Class C” rental apartment properties throughout the U.S. that are under-performing their market potential.
-Our track record since 1995 is extensive:
+We acquire, renovate and reposition older “Class B” and “Class C” apartment buildings that are under-performing their market potential.
+Our value-added track record since 1995 is extensive, with about half of these investments located in Southern California:

 90